HumanCenteredOS/hcos-foundations/README.md

-# HCOS™
+# HCOS™ Foundations
-## Human-Centered Operating Systems™

-Healthy people create healthier systems.

-Healthier systems help people flourish.

-HCOS™ is a human-centered framework and AI-powered decision intelligence platform that helps people and organizations better understand complex systems, improve decision-making, reduce unnecessary human burden, and create the conditions where people and organizations can flourish.
+The HCOS™ Foundations establish the philosophical principles of Human-Centered Operating Systems™.
+Together, they provide a framework for understanding people, organizations, technology, and the systems we share.

+## The Eight Foundations

+1. ❤️ Foundation 1 — Love Is the Beginning
+2. 👥 Foundation 2 — Every Human System Exists to Serve People
+3. 🔍 Foundation 3 — Truth Before Solutions
+4. 🛡️ Foundation 4 — Reduce Unnecessary Human Burden and Suffering
+5. 🤝 Foundation 5 — Humans and AI Steward One Another
+6. 💛 Foundation 6 — Human Dignity Is Inherent
+7. 🌱 Foundation 7 — Healthy Systems Create the Conditions for Human Flourishing
+8. 🌍 Foundation 8 — Healthy Systems Learn, Adapt, and Steward the Future

-### The HCOS™ Journey
+## The HCOS™ Journey

-❤️ Think Well
+❤️ Think Well.
-📖 Teach Well
+📖 Teach Well.
-🔍 Understand Well
+🔍 Understand Well.
-🌱 Grow Well
+🌱 Grow Well.

 ---

-**Lead with Love.**
+Lead with Love.
-**See the Whole System.**
+See the Whole System.
-**Protect with Wisdom, Compassion, and Presence.**
+Protect with Wisdom, Compassion, and Presence.
-**Help People Flourish.**
+Help People Flourish.